How EBS Concurrent Processing Should Run on Oracle RAC

 What is wrong with the current options?

 - Parallel Concurrent Processing (PCP) enables you to specify a tns alias per application node via s_cp_twotask context file parameter.
-This way if there is a higher or equal number of application nodes than there are database instances, we could point each application node to it own database instance and ensure functional partitioning.
-This separates different application modules by assigning each concurrent manager to its own application node using “Primary Node” parameter (e.g. payroll, human resources, financials to be executed on a separate application and corresponding RAC node).
+This way, if there is a higher or equal number of application nodes than there are database instances, we could point each application node to its own database instance and ensure functional partitioning.
+This separates different application modules by assigning each concurrent manager to its own application node using “Primary Node” parameter (e.g. payroll, human resources, financials to be executed on a separate application, and corresponding RAC node).